Gennifer-Dominic/Youtube-DataHarvestion-and-Warehousing/README.md

 ### Usage
 To use this project, follow these steps:
-1. Install the required packages: pip install -r packages
+1. Install the required packages: pip install packages
 2. Run the Streamlit app: streamlit run you.py

 ### Features